Jabo10/cse15l-lab-reports/Week3Lab.md

 ./non-fiction/OUP/Fletcher/ch1.txt
 `

-with explanation from Chatgpt The -iname option is used with the find command to search for files or directories with a specific name pattern, but it is case-insensitive.
+With explanation from Chatgpt The -iname option is used with the find command to search for files or directories with a specific name pattern, but it is case-insensitive.
 This means that the search pattern you specify with -iname will match files or directories regardless of the case of the letters in the names.

 ### `find . -iname "*.txt"`